 Jesus said this in the context of taking us to heaven with Him.
 Peter said, “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
 The only way we can be saved, forgiven of our sins, and go to heaven is through Jesus.
 There is no other way than through Jesus and Him alone!
 He is the only common denominator for true spiritual fellowship, unity and inclusiveness.

 There are many peripheral areas of theology that we can disagree on and still be saved, go to heaven, experience unity, fellowship with one another, and be inclusive.
 However, there are some very important areas that we have to agree on or there can be no inclusiveness spiritually.
 Don’t get me wrong, this doesn’t mean we don’t accept people the way they are (Romans 15:7), but we are talking about spiritual unity and fellowship.
 That is something totally different.
 This, of course, is assuming we believe the Bible is the inspired and infallible Word of God.
-I will lay the foundation for what we must agree on to have true spiritual inclusiveness, fellowship and unity.

 The Bible makes it abundantly clear there will be a great deception in the last days (Matthew 24:3-5; 1 Timothy 4:1-3; 1 John 2:18; 4:1-3).
 In fact, Paul said “The time will come when they will not endure sound doctrine; but after their own lusts (desires) they will heap (accumulate) to themselves teachers having itching ears; and they shall turn away their ears from the truth, and shall be turned to fables (myths or what they want to hear).”
 There are false Jesus’ and false gospels (Galatians 1:6-9 and 2 Corinthians 11:3-5).